 - Needles: These must not be disposed of in household waste.

 Note: These should be deposited in a sharps bin.
 For more information, see: Household collections .

 - Brick and rubble: This is classed as construction and demolition waste and is not accepted.

-Note: We accept small quantities, up to six standard sized builders bags (20kg maximum capacity), per year.
+Note: We accept small quantities, up to six rubble sacks (20kg maximum capacity), per year.

 - Plasterboard: This cannot be deposited in the brick and rubble skip.
 This follows the amended Acts of the Landfill Directive (2008/09), on the safe disposal of gypsum.

 Note: Small quantities can be deposited in dedicated skips at Brighouse, Halifax and Todmorden only.